Normalized solutions to at least mass critical problems: singular polyharmonic equations and related curl-curl problems: Acknowledgements

 \section{Acknowledgements}

 Bartosz Bieganowski and Jarosław Mederski were partly supported by the National Science Centre, Poland, (Grant No. 2017/26/E/ST1/00817).
-Jacopo Schino was partly supported by the National Science Centre, Poland (Grant No. 2020/37/N/ST1/00795).
+Jacopo Schino is a member of GNAMPA (INdAM) and was partly supported by the National Science Centre, Poland (Grant No. 2020/37/N/ST1/00795) and the GNAMPA project \textit{Metodi variazionali e topologici per alcune equazioni di Schr\"odinger nonlinari}.
+We would like to thank the referees for valuable comments and pointing out the recent work \cite{Liu_Zhao}, where the authors obtained further results in case $m=1$ based on our paper.